 An art journal based on a relationship would make a lovely gift.

 The first relationship you think of might be a romantic one, but there’s nothing to say this is your only option.
-You could also do it for a member of your family or a close friend.
+It would also make a lovely gift for a family member or close friend.

-Anyone who’s been in your life for long enough that you have enough lovely memories with them is a good candidate to receive this journal as a gift.
+In fact this would work for anyone who’s been in your life long enough that you have some lovely memories with them!

 You could even leave them a few blank pages to continue the story if you think that’s something they might enjoy doing.